chromaui/chromatic-docs/turbosnap.md

   <pre><code>Traversing dependencies for X files that changed since the last build</code></pre>

   This message tells us how many git changes Chromatic detected since the last Chromatic build.
-Usually that's just one or two commit's worth of files.
+Usually, that's just one or two commit's worth of files.

   <pre><code>Found Y story files affected by recent changes</code></pre>

   This message tells you the number of story files that depend on the X changes above.
-This message also might be replaced by a message telling you that we need to capture all stories (see below).
+This message also might be replaced by a message telling you that we need to capture all stories (<a href="#why-are-full-rebuilds-required">see below</a>).

   <pre><code>Tested A stories across B components; capture C snapshots in S seconds.</code></pre>

-  This message tells you how many snapshots we actually took, as opposed to the number of stories we found in your Storybook.
-Usually C would be the number of stories in the Y component files above.
+  This message tells you how many snapshots we actually took instead of the number of stories we found in your Storybook.
+Usually, C would be the number of stories in the Y component files above.
 </details>

 <details>